'Sinking' Pacific Nation Tuvalu Is Actually Getting Bigger - Slashdot

 Coral reef is not sediment.
 FWIW my house is built on sediment.
 It is 600 feet aboove present day sea level in hills of red sandstone, sandstone being sand compressed and re-crystalised until it has become rock.
 Sandstone, limestone, chalk and slate are all sedimentary rocks.

-Coral reefs are alive (Score:3)
+Coral reefs are alive (Score:5, Informative)

 These islands don't happen to be just above the water by pure chance, but because coral reefs grow until they hit the surface and then stop.
 When the sea level rises, the reefs will grow to match it.